sumit03guha/hello-axum/README.md

 ✅ Response Type\
 ✅ IntoResponse\
 ✅ Share State\
-✅ Fallback and Not Found
+✅ Fallback and Not Found\
+✅ Middleware